smoorad-vassar/Vim-Template/README.md

 ## Requirement
 Python3 support is needed for the plugin to work:
-* Almost all vim 8 have python3 unless you are working with the default mac vim.
+* Almost all vim 8 have python3 unless you are working with the default MacOS vim.
 I'd suggest to download the latest vim version using homebrew:
 ```
 brew install vim
 ```
 * Neovim requires you to install python3 module.
-Look up the documentation at to install the module:
+Look up the documentation to install the module:
 ```
 :help provider
 ```